toladata/Knowledgebase/en/12-learn-toladata/about-this-course.md

 ##### Videos

-Most of our c ontent is delivered through short video tutorials and product screencasts.
+Most of our content is delivered through short video tutorials and product screencasts.
 They're subtitled in English and auto-translated captions can be enabled in one of many YouTube supported languages.
 See below how to do it!
 You will also find a link to full transcripts under each video.

 ![](/assets/lang.gif)

 ##### Practice

-E very article brings an invitation to get
+Every article includes a practice exercise on TolaData or a quizz.
+Explore them to make sure you know how to apply what what you've learned from the video.
+Remember that practice makes perfect! :)

 ##### Further reading

+Oftentimes you will see a list of suggested readings under each article.
+Be it other Knowledgebase articles or external resources, they will enhance your learning and improve understanding of TolaData.

 ### How much time will I spend learning?

 Overall this course shouldn't take you more than 3 hours, including your own practice time.